Île Platte: Demographics

+Platte Island in Seychelles is largely occupied by the Waldorf Astoria Resorts and Hotel, making it an exclusive and private destination.
+The island's population is small, with most permanent residents being staff and management employed by the hotel.
+A small settlement is located on the western shore, home to the manager's house and the Island Development Company.

 Administration

 Platte island is administered by the Island Development Company (IDC).
 Due to its small population, there are no government buildings or services.
-Many services are only provided in the Seychelles' capital Victoria, which is difficult to reach.
-Workers have to undergo a medical examination before coming to the Island to prove their physical ability to stay there for a longer term without quick access to health care.
-The IDC replenishes all consumption goods needed by Platte island every three month, e.g. food, fuel, medicine, and working equipment.
+The majority of the island is occupied by Waldorf Astoria Hotels and Resorts.

 Transport

 Platte island is bisected by a 1000 m airfield that follows the long north–south axis, 23 m wide east–west, and 3 m above the sea level.
-The island is occasionally serviced by an Island Development Company (IDC) aircraft from Mahé.
+The island is a 25 minute flight from Seychelles International Airport.

-Platte Island also has a jetty 3 m deep that a landing craft of 400-500 t can reach at a minimum tide of 1.5 m.

 Economics

-The inhabitants on the island are engaged in very small scale farming and fishing activities mainly for self-supply as of 2004.
-An plan proposed by IDC for Platte's development in the future involves a mixture of tourism, fishery, agriculture, building development and conservation.
+The economy of Platte Island in Seychelles is primarily driven by the presence of the Waldorf Astoria Hotels and Resorts.
+The resort plays a critical role in the local economy by employing Seychellois workers in various roles, from hospitality services to management and maintenance.
+It also supports sustainable tourism initiatives, ensuring that the resort’s operations benefit both the local community and the environment.
+Other economic activities on the island include small-scale operations related to the resort, such as supply and transport services, as well as the management of the Island Development Company, which oversees infrastructure and development.

 Flora and fauna

-The island is known for its rich fish life.
-The red-footed booby and sooty tern used to breed there but are now extinct.
+The island is known for its diverse wildlife and rich marine life.
+The red-footed booby and sooty tern used to breed there but are now extinct in the area.
 The brown noddy and white-tailed tropicbird still breed while hundreds of lesser noddies and bridled terns roost at night.
-Barn owls were introduced in 1949 but died out in 1951–1952.
+Barn-owls were introduced in 1949 but died out in 1951–1952.
 The red fody also breeds on the island.
+The surrounding waters act as a nursery for juvenile marine species, including Hawksbill and Green Turtles, Lemon and Blacktip sharks, Eagle Rays, and a diverse range of fish.

 A year-long turtle study conducted in 1998 demonstrated that Platte has significant populations of some 40 female hawksbill sea turtles nesting annually.
+Island Conservation Society still actively monitor the presence of nesting turtles on the island.